orangejuice/blog/data/activity/movie-失乐园-1997/record.en.md

 date: 2022-03-27 19:41:47+08:00
 douban:
   rating: 7.4
-  subtitle: 1997 / Japan / Drama Romance Erotica / Yoshimitsu Morita / Kouji
+  subtitle: 1997 / Japan / Drama Romance Erotica / Yoshimitsu Morita / Koji
     Yakusho, Hitomi Kuroki
   history:
     - date: 2022-03-27 19:41:47
-      comment: Via tw chasing a deer
+      comment: Via Twitter 'Chasing a Deer'
       status: todo
 ---

-Via tw chasing a deer / via tw luckylab_vicky - Junichiro Watanabe's love novels often carry a sense of despair as if the end of the world, coupled with a strong Japanese-style sensuality.
-He once said, 'Almost every piece of my work contains my own personal experience, a writer must bravely express his likes and dislikes to resonate with the reader.'
-Micro comment: The joys and sorrows, emotional and physical needs of people are all important and precious.
-In his eyes, 'natural people' always accord more closely with human nature than 'social people'.
+Via Twitter 'Chasing a Deer' / via Twitter luckylab_vicky, a romantic novel by Junichi Watanabe, often carries a sense of apocalyptic decay and a strong Japanese sensual beauty.
+He once said, "Almost every piece of work contains my own experiences.
+A writer must bravely express his likes and dislikes to resonate with the readers."
+Weiming's review: The joys and sorrows, emotional and physical needs of people are important and valuable.
+In his eyes, the natural person always represents the true nature of humans more than the societal person.